RedPandaGalaxy/RedPandaGalaxy/README.md

 - 👋 Hi, I’m @RedPandaGalaxy

 - 👀 I’m interested in computers, technology and storytelling!
-Yes, I do love DnD ;)
+Yes, I do love DnD (and red pandas of course) ;)

-- 🌱 I’m currently learning generally understood "programming" - web development, game dev, embedded etc.
+- 🌱 I’m currently learning generally defined "programming" - web development, game dev, embedded etc.
+- As of now, it's web development turn :)

 - 💞️ I’m looking to collaborate on...interesting projects that include creativity, innovation and passionate, open-minded people :)